 - Account mix: Making 10% of your score, lenders want to make sure you can handle both revolving and installment credit.
 This means credit cards that you continue to use after repaying and loans that are closed upon full repayment.

-- History of credit applications: Multiple hard inquiries on your credit may look like you are overextending yourself financially and appear desperate.
+- History of credit applications: Multiple hard inquiries on your credit may look to lenders like you are overextending yourself financially.
 This will lower your score.
 Credit inquiries make up 10% of your score.

 Below, we’ve answered some of the most common questions people have about how to quickly improve their credit score.